imrafaelmerino/vertx-effect/docs/README.md

 vertxRef.deployVerticle(httpClient);

 ```

-There are implementations of the requests to get the tokens and authenticate your app for Spotify.
+There is an implementation of the requests to get the tokens and authenticate your app for Spotify.
-Go to vertx.effect.httpclient.oauth.Spotify for further details.
-In any case you can implement any just
+_Go to vertx.effect.httpclient.oauth.Spotify_ for further details.
+More implementations will be added
-defining a couple of functions.
-As shown in the previous section, you can customize everything:
+little by little.
+As shown in the previous section, you can customize everything: retries under certain
-retries under certain errors, number of attempts, function to extract the tokens from the authentication request etc.
+errors, number of attempts, function to extract the tokens from the authentication request etc.

 ## <a name="perf"><a/> Performance
 in progress

 ## <a name="requirements"><a/> Requirements
-Java 11 or greater.
+Java 11 or greater

 Vertx version 4.0.0-milestone5

 ## <a name="installation"><a/> Installation